 SQL Server IIF function will accept three arguments.
 The first argument is the Boolean expression, which returns true or false.
 If the IIF expression results in TRUE, then the second argument will be returned as a result.
 Otherwise, the third argument will return as output.
 Let us see the syntax of the IIF function:

-The syntax of the IIF in SQL Server is as follows:
+The syntax of the IIF logical function in SQL Server is as follows:

 IIF(Boolean_Expression, True_Value, Flase_Value)